Sunday, October 27, 2013

 As I ran onto the field and got to the stripe which marks the beginning of the outfield, I raised my head just in time to barely miss running over Braves' second baseman Mark Lemke, who was walking off slowly with his head down.
 How much of an insult would it have been had I blind-sided him after his team had just lost one of the greatest World Series ever played?

 I made my way to third base as the Metrodome was "up for grabs".
 The players burst out onto the field as we ran past each other in opposite directions.
 It was an incredibly surreal moment which I will never forget.
+It was 11:01 pm, CENTRAL time.
+I was born in Connecticut which meant it was now the 28th.
 I remember thinking, "what a great birthday gift this is....again!"

 It was a misty evening/morning that night and a few hours later, after having a fairly large quantity of champagne poured over my head, I was in the concourse awaiting the first of the players to make their way up the stairs.
 The first player out was Gene Larkin.
-"How's it feel, Gene?", I said to him.
-"Rod, it's amazing!", was his response.
+"How's it feel real, Gene?", I said to him.
+"Rod, NOTHING feels real right now!", was his response.

 I remember driving home.
 I had a Hyundai Excel and I had the sunroof and the front windows open.
 With Queen's "We are the Champions" on virtually every station I hit the crosstown around 5:45 a.m.
 I arrived at home around 6:05.
 The paper was in front of my garage and I recall picking it up to make sure that I was indeed not dreaming.
 I wasn't.